rust-gamedev/rust-gamedev.github.io/content/news/027/index.md

 ![SPV-0.1.0 screenshot](https://user-images.githubusercontent.com/23136737/139598984-4fcb2c74-4d65-4214-ae6c-f5a64276dacb.png)

 [SPV] by [Albin Sjögren]
-is a calculator utility for working with atronomical position and velocity data.
+is a calculator utility for working with astronomical position and velocity data.

 What was added for the first alpha release: